gate-computer/gate/run/container/SECURITY.md

 The container binary needs capabilities for:

-  - Clearing supplementary groups in the parent namespace.

   - Configuring namespaces.

   - Configuring cgroup via systemd.
 Effective uid is temporarily set to root.